 What is one of the most important things you can do before starting an outbound marketing campaign?
-If you said “get organized,” you are right!
+If you said, “Have a plan and get organized,” you’re right!
 Details like system setup, scrubbing data, etc., are often overlooked before starting sales campaigns.
-To get the best results, handle these five administrative steps before you start dialing, and maximize your sales conversion rates.
+To get the best results, take the time to work through these five administrative sales tasks before you start outreach to maximize your conversion rates.

-The first administrative item on your to-do list should be goal-setting.
-Setting goals first will allow you to decide how to manage the rest of your administrative setup.
-It will also help you establish a good process for conducting the outreach when it’s time.
+The first thing on your to-do list should be goal-setting.
+Setting goals first will allow you to decide how to manage the rest of your sales process.
+It will also help you establish a good strategy.

 Here is where you’ll ensure you have the tools ready to attain your sales conversion rates.
-You’ll implement your scheduling technology (Calendly, Gmail or Outlook calendars, and the like), phones, spreadsheets, automation programs, etc.
+You’ll implement your CRM, scheduling technology, phones, analytics tools, etc.

-As you set up your systems, be sure to document how to implement them in your workflow.
-Then, activate and test all the working parts before you press “play” on your outreach.
-This final check will prevent awkward glitches and inefficient slowdowns during outreach.
+As you set up your systems, you may want to document what your workflow will be for each one.
+Then, you can activate and test all the working parts before you press “play” on your outreach.
+This final check will prevent glitches and slowdowns during outreach.

 At a granular level, the technical set up includes setting up your database for data entry and extraction.
 While it’s technical, the field setup is important enough to be considered a separate step.
 The extraction piece relates to reporting, and we’ll dig deeper into that shortly.